Last Updated on

 - The ink channels include 4-colors CMYK + White with an output of maximum print resolution upto up to 1,200 dpi.

 - Moreover, the Kornit Avalanche HDK DTG printing has a dimension of 138 X 91 X 67 IN / 350 X 230 X 170 cm and weighs approx. 2200 kg / 4850 lb.

-- Considering the labour and ink cost, Kornit Avalanche HDK can a better option.
+- Considering the labor and ink cost, Kornit Avalanche HDK can a better option.

-- You may get compromising print quality when it comes to printing spot colour artwork.
+- You may get compromising print quality when it comes to printing spot color artwork.

 2. Aeoon Kyo DTG printer